-You can avail the Loan facility against the funds held in your PPF account, even before eligibility for withdrawals.
-Account holders (subscribers) can avail loan facility only form 3rd financial year to year 6.
+You can avail of the Loan facility against the funds held in your PPF account, even before eligibility for withdrawals.
+Account holders (subscribers) can avail of loan facility only from the 3rd financial year to year 6.

-That’s why, loan facility is available till 6th Year only as from 7th financial year subscriber becomes eligible for partial withdrawals.
+That’s why the loan facility is available till the 6th Year only as from the 7th financial year subscriber becomes eligible for partial withdrawals.

-Facility of nomination is available in PPF account to the subscriber.
-You can nominate one or more persons as nominee.
+The facility of nomination is available in the PPF account to the subscriber.
+You can nominate one or more persons as nominees.

 You can also define the shares of nominees.
 Though, the nomination of the nominee is not mandatory.
 But you should do it to avoid any conflict arising after the death of the subscriber.